/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 The intern will be provided:

-• Airport pick-up service on the arrival date.
+• Airport pick-up service on the arrival date

 • Welcome meal

-• SOS card, volunteered local buddy, SIM card
+• SOS card, local buddy

 • Company induction

-• City tour – cultural excursion
+• City tour

 • 24/7 onsite support from ABROADER staff